-PE-203WV 🤡 Warsity Sports Strength Training - Women's Volleyball
+PE-203WV 🗇 🔤 Varsity Sports Strength Training -Women's Volleyball

 This course introduces students to the lifetime fitness activity of weight training.
 It will familiarize students with weight training equipment, teach proper training principles and mechanics, and help students develop a personalized training program.
 Weight training has been shown to improve metabolism, cardiovascular fitness, body composition, muscular strength/endurance, flexibility, and emotional wellbeing.
+Athletes must register for the flexibility, and emotional wellbeing.
 Athletes must register for the appropriate course number for their sport.

-PE-222 🕏 🗎 🙉 Wellness Lifestyles
+PE-222 🗇 🔤 Wellness Lifestyles

-This course examines contemporary health/wellness with emphasis on personal decision making and behavioral changes to create a personal lifestyle which promotes high level wellness.
+Offering: Fall and Spring Only, All Years This course examines contemporary health/wellness with emphasis on personal decision making and behavioral changes to create a personal lifestyle which promotes high level wellness.